stefanoborini/book-modelviewcontroller/source/mvc_variations/qualified_notification_model.rst

 receives notifications only when those events actually occur.

+notify can say, for example, what value is changing, the value before and after.

 A model can also pass a data update object to the listeners, and the view can react to that update object, instead of resyncing against the new model state.